Find Funding

 Eligibility to Apply

 The award is open to both domestic and international post-graduates.
-Successful international candidates must meet all Canadian immigration requirements.
+Successful international candidates must meet all Canadian immigration requirements before taking up the award.

 Fellowships are only tenable within the Faculty of Arts & Science at the University of Toronto.
 Proposed supervisor(s) must have a tenure-track or tenured appointment within the Faculty of Arts & Science (primary budgetary appointment in Arts & Science, St. George campus).